 Antioxidants: Antioxidants are vitamins, minerals, and other nutrients that protect and repair cells from damage caused by free radicals, which are harmful byproducts produced by the body.
 Antioxidants are found in vitamins, such as vitamin E, vitamin C, and beta carotene and minerals, such as zinc and selenium.
 Eating a diet rich in fruits and vegetables—and therefore antioxidants—has been shown to combat inflammation and protect the immune system.
 Antioxidants are found in colorful fruits and vegetables, especially those that are red, orange, yellow, purple, and blue.
 Some antioxidant-rich foods include carrots, pumpkin, bell peppers, tomatoes, blueberries, sweet potatoes, broccoli, and spinach—but there are many, many more foods loaded with antioxidants.

-Gluten-Free, Vegan Diet: Some research has indicated that a gluten-free, vegan diet has anti-inflammatory effects and may be beneficial for people living with RA.21 A vegan diet is rich in fruits, vegetables, grains, and legumes—all of which are high in phytonutrients, which are chemicals that contain disease-fighting properties and immune-boosting antioxidants.
+Gluten-Free, Vegan Diet: Some research has indicated that a gluten-free, vegan diet has anti-inflammatory effects and may be beneficial.21 A vegan diet is rich in fruits, vegetables, grains, and legumes—all of which are high in phytonutrients, which are chemicals that contain disease-fighting properties and immune-boosting antioxidants.
 A plant-based diet is also high in bioflavonoids, which are plant compounds that have anti-viral, anti-inflammatory, and anti-tumor activities.

 Gluten is a protein found in wheat, barley, rye, malts, and triticale.
 Some people, including those with Celiac disease, are allergic to gluten, whereas many others are simply sensitive or intolerant to it.
 Gluten can trigger an autoimmune response in these people.
-Thus far, there is no data supporting a link between gluten and RA; however, some people with RA find benefit in excluding gluten from their diet.
+Thus far, there is no data supporting a link between gluten and RA, AS or PsA; however, some people find benefit in excluding gluten from their diet.

-Again, there is no special diet that will “cure” RA, but a healthy diet goes a long way to maintaining optimal health.
-Based on the current available data, people with RA might benefit from the following dietary guidelines:
+Again, there is no special diet that, but a healthy diet goes a long way to maintaining optimal health.
+Based on the current available data, individuals might benefit from the following dietary guidelines: